TanitPan/comp1531_UNSW_Dreams/assumptions.md

 - Assume that a channel is public by default.
 - Assume that if the authorised user is inviting a user already in channel (including himself), AccessError will be raised.
+- Assume that if the authorised user is joining a channel he is already a member of, AccessError will be raised.